jian-me/education/incident-response/README.md

 ### Why?

-Often in structured learning programs, students learn about information security in silos.
+Often in structured learning programs in schools and boot camps, students learn about information security in silos.
 This exercise aims to break down those silos by giving students insights into how different disciplines collaborate and share information.
-We use an incident response scenario because it is fun (if you have ever done incident response, you know what I mean!) and forces natural collaboration.
+We use an incident response scenario because it is fun (if you have ever done incident response, you know what I mean!) and requires students to collaborate and share information.

 ### A few things to keep in mind before we start: